-The authors learned many valuable lessons from their short two-month experience.
-First and foremost; this was an extremely rewarding endeavor.
-For anyone considering this type of professional service, we offer the following advice.
+The authors learned many valuable lessons from their experiences.
+First and foremost: these were extremely rewarding endeavors.
+For anyone considering this type of professional service, we offer the following advice and reflections.

 This takes a lot of time and energy...a lot.
-Don't plan on accomplishing anything else during your time at the foreign institution.
+Don't plan on accomplishing anything else during your time at the foreign location.
 If you find that you are able to, so much the better.
-We were completely immersed during our time in Afghanistan.
+We were completely immersed in outreach activities during our time abroad.